Strengthening Democracy Challenge

 Additional Awards

-In addition, those teams submitting interventions that most reduced anti-democratic attitudes, support for partisan violence, and/or partisan animosity will be given awards as the “overall winning intervention” for each outcome.
+In addition, those teams submitting interventions that most reduced anti-democratic attitudes, support for partisan violence, and/or partisan animosity were given awards as the “overall winning intervention” for each outcome.

 How